wisper1977/Python/Python NetMon/Readme.md

 These features ensure that you can effectively monitor and manage the application's log data, keeping track of important events and maintaining system performance.

 ## Version History

+### v1.1.3.1 - Minor Enhancements
+**Release Date:** Dev

+- Bug Fixes: Fixed minor bugs in the user interface and improved the responsiveness.
+- Restructure of file system to a module based system.
+- Cleanup of code for easier understanding of functionality.

 ### v1.1.3 - Minor Enhancements
 **Release Date:** May 20, 2024